Embedded Systems Course – Intermediate

 I am a fresher.
 How do you help me with placements?

-Emertxe’s trainings and placement division has direct contacts with more than 400+ companies.
+Emertxe’s training and placement division has direct contacts with more than 400+ companies.
 These companies are hiring for Embedded Systems jobs for freshers in Bangalore, Chennai, Hyderabad, Pune.
-In our placement portfolio we have organizations of various types (MNCs, Mid-size organizations, Start-ups).
-With more than 15 year of existence companies are aware of Emertxe course syllabus, training methodology and industry expertise of our mentors.
-By hiring our trained candidates companies benefit in terms of faster deployment, lower cost and better hiring conversion.
+In our placement portfolio, we have organizations of various types (MNCs, Mid-size organizations, Start-ups).
+With more than 16 years of existence, companies are aware of Emertxe course syllabus, training methodology and industry expertise of our mentors.
+By hiring our trained candidates, companies benefit in terms of faster deployment, lower cost and better hiring conversion.
 Hence Emertxe is one of the most sought after IT finishing schools for core companies.
-Every month minimum 25-30 placement companies participate in hiring our students.
+Every month minimum of 25-30 placement companies participate in hiring our students.

 Fee payments - FAQ